 This is the Department of Education’s website designed to provide information to federal student loan borrowers.
 This web-based resource provides you with access to the details of your federal student loans as well as information about understanding financial aid, applying for aid, and managing loan repayment.

 - Login to your FSA account with your email, phone, or FSA ID Username and password.

 What Will You See?

-Within your Federal Student Aid account, you will see your loan balance, the types of outstanding loans you have, who your servicer is, when payments are due, as well as other detailed loan information.
-Keep in mind, this information may not be “real time” data, so it is a good idea to also create an account on your servicer’s website.
+Within your Federal Student Aid account, you will see your loan balance, the types of outstanding loans you have, who your servicer is, when payments are due, and other details about your loans.
+In addition to the account with FSA, we also recommend setting up an account on your servicer’s website.
 From your servicer’s website, you will be able to see your specific account information.

-Since federal loan borrowers may have more than one servicer, it’s important to identify the servicer of your loans.
-Knowing if you will be working with one or more servicers is helpful when it’s time for loan repayment.
+Since federal loan borrowers may have more than one servicer, it’s important to identify who the servicer is for each loan.
+Knowing if you will be working with one or more servicers is helpful when it’s time to repay your student loans.

 Details You Should Know

-What Won’t You See in the Federal Student Aid (FSA) Account?
+What Won’t You See in Your Federal Student Aid Account?

 - Details on private or institutional loans will not be found in your FSA account.
-To find the details of other loans you’ll want to review your credit report, or reach out to the lender of the loan, or staff at your school’s financial aid office.
+To find the details of these loans you’ll want to review your credit report or reach out to the lender of the loan.

-- Real-Time Account Balances may not always be reflected in your FSA account.
-To obtain this information, contact your loan servicer(s) directly.
+- Real-time account balances may not always be reflected in your FSA account.
+To obtain this information, contact your loan servicer(s).

 What Does That Mean?

 If you need assistance with your federal student aid, contact the Federal Student Aid Information Center.